Getting Started with Chef Solo. Part 2

 drwxr-xr-x 3 leo staff 102 Jan 4 19:24 test

-- metadata.rb - the file, which contain all information about cookbook (name, dependencies).
+- metadata.rb - a file, which contain all information about the cookbook (name, dependencies).

 name "nginx"